polkachu/polkadot-validator/README.md

 Needless to say, you need to update the dummy values in the inventory file.
 For each Kusama/Polkadot node, you need to update:

-1. Server IP
+1. Server IP: Your server public IP
-2. validator_name (especially important if you want to participate in the Thousand Validators Program)
+2. validator_name: This is the node name that will show up on telemtry monitoring board.
+It is especially important if you want to participate in the Thousand Validators Program.
+For us, we use something like `polkachu-kusama-01` and `polkachu-polkadot-02` to keep it unique and organized.
-3. log_name (so your central monitoring server knows which node it is)
-4. telemetryUrl
+3. log_name: This is for your internal central monitoring server.
+We just use something like `kusama1` and `polkadot2` to keep it simple.
+4. telemetryUrl: Most likely you will use `wss://telemetry-backend.w3f.community/submit/`
+5. archive_node (optional): Set this to true if you want to run an archive node.
+An archive node is not required for a validator.
+An archive node has the complete chain data and requires much larger storage space.
+Most validators do not need an archive node.
+6. chain_path (optional): You can set an alternative path to store chain data.
+This is especially useful when you run an archive node and want to store chain data on a mounted disk.
+A mounted disk offers more flexibility when you want to wrap disk, increase or decrease disk size, etc.

 You will also need to update: